 The international airport remains open (and is unlikely to be affected), so if I were you I'd be booking onward tickets to anywhere else in Thailand - Chang Mai and anywhere south of Bangkok is unaffected - so you'll still be able to go to Thailand but avoid the mess that could strike Bangkok.

 One other important note..... as far as insurance is concerned, if you already have a policy (and bought it before all this flooding became big news) you might be able to make claims for cancellation and delay (of course there are conditions).
-If you still haven't bought travel insurance, it's not too late to get a policy that covers you for medical costs and theft etc, but the cancellation and delay clauses will be excluded (you can't insure your car AFTER you've crashed it). over 6 years ago
+If you still haven't bought travel insurance, it's not too late to get a policy that covers you for medical costs and theft etc, but the cancellation and delay clauses will be excluded (you can't insure your car AFTER you've crashed it). almost 7 years ago